ZhengHei/XiaRiXinZhuang/technical-support.md

 # XiaRiXinZhuang
-If you have any suggestions and comments on the "XiaRiXinZhuang" App,
+If you have any suggestions and comments on the "XiaRiFen" App,

 please contact me through the following methods.